 Problem One: No Consideration if You Will Be Able to Afford to Pay it Back

-The screening process for the Parent Plus loan doesn’t consider your income or your ability to repay.
-The process only looks at negative credit history.
+The screening process for the Parent Plus loan doesn’t include an in-depth review of your income or your ability to repay.
+The process is only 20 minutes long and mainly considers negative credit history.
 If you’ve failed to pay bills in the past, it can disqualify you for the loan.
 But having no or very little income won’t stop you from being approved because income is not considered in determining loan eligibility.

 Problem Two: Very High Amounts of Borrowing Allowed